 2. Speed & Stability Testing

-Each VPN was tested on residential fiber, public Wi-Fi, and mobile connections to measure consistency rather than peak speeds alone.
-Tests were repeated across multiple regions to account for congestion and routing variability.
+Each VPN was tested on residential fibre, public Wi-Fi, and mobile networks to measure consistency, not just peak speeds.

-- Latency consistency (important for gaming and calls)
+- Latency stability (important for calls and gaming)

 - Connection drop frequency